writetome51/set-array/README.md

-To include in your project:

-import {setArray} from '@writetome51/set-array';

-setArray(array, newArray: any[]): void
+# setArray(array, newArray: any[]): void

-This assigns a new value to an array without breaking its memory reference.
+Assigns a new value to an array without breaking its memory reference.
 It's a much better alternative to doing this...

 array = newArray;

 ...which would break the memory reference.

+To include in your project:
+import {setArray} from '@writetome51/set-array';

 Example: